 Despite his significant contributions to Pink Floyd, Syd left the band in 1968 due to his struggles with mental health issues, particularly schizophrenia.
 He released two solo albums before withdrawing from the music industry altogether.
 Syd’s influence on rock music has continued to be felt long after his departure from Pink Floyd, particularly in the psychedelic and experimental genres.
 He remains a revered figure among musicians and fans alike, and his contributions to the world of music are still celebrated to this day.

 List of Guitars, Amps, Effects, and Accessories used by Syd Barrett

-Syd Barret’s Electric Guitars:
+Syd Barrett's Electric Guitars

-This was Syd first electric guitar, bought sometime in the early 60s – probably as early as 1961, for £25.
-This guitar came about a year after Syd bought his first guitar, which was an acoustic Hofner, and about the same time he form his first band called Geoff Mott and The Mottoes.
+This was Syd’s first electric guitar which he bought for £25 sometime in the early 60s – probably around 1961.
+This guitar came about a year after Syd bought his first acoustic guitar, which was a Hofner, and about the same time he formed his first band called Geoff Mott and The Mottoes.

 Since there are no photos of Syd playing this guitar, everything that follows is based on pure speculation, and on the guess that the guitar was made sometime between 1959 and 1961.

 Syd’s Hofner Futurama was at that time the closest you were able to come to a Fender Stratocaster on a small budget.
 The guitar was made in Czechoslovakia and imported to the UK starting in 1959 and was often advertised as “the most advanced guitar on the market” – an easy claim to make considering the low amount of competitors on the UK market at the time.

 As far as the specs, the guitar was equipped with three single-coil pickups and a tremolo.
 It was most likely finished in sunburst, since most Futurama guitars at that time were, and it featured a maple neck with a Strat-shaped headstock.